EnviroDIY/ModularSensors/README.md

 #### <a name="CTD"></a>[Decagon Devices CTD-5 or  CTD-10](https://www.decagon.com/en/hydrology/water-level-temperature-electrical-conductivity/ctd-10-sensor-electrical-conductivity-temperature-depth/) Electrical Conductivity, Temperature, and Depth Sensor

 The SDI-12 address of the sensor, the power pin, the data pin, and a number of distinct readings to average are required as inputs.
-You must have the [EnviroDIY Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12/tree/mf_archive) that has been modified to only use PCInt3 installed to use this sensor.
+To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.
+You must have the [EnviroDIY Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12/tree/mayfly) that has been modified to only use PCInt3 installed to use this sensor.
 This modified version is needed so there are no pin change interrupt conflicts with the SoftwareSerial library or the software pin change interrupt library used to wake the clock.
 Because of this, the 5TM (and all SDI-12 based sensors) must be installed on on of the digital pins that depends on pin change interrupt vector 3.
 On the Mayfly, the empty pins in this range are pins D4, D5, D6, and D7.
+At this time, only a single CTD can used with this library.

 Calling the update function for any one of the three variables will update all three.